IBM-Cloud/terraform-provider-ibm/website/docs/d/cis_custom_lists.html.markdown

 Review the argument references that you can specify for your data source.

 - `cis_id` - (Required, String) The ID of the CIS service instance.
 - `list_id` - (Optional, String) The ID of the custom list.
-If `list_id` is provided, details will be given for this particular list otherwise you will get the details of all the lists.
+If `list_id` is provided, details are given for this particular list; otherwise, you get the details of all the lists.

 ## Attributes reference